yinghork/15418-Project/README.md

 4/11	                Milestone Report

-Week 3: 4/11 - 4/15	  Parallelize the sequential program using different parallel frameworks (CUDA/GPU) and communication models (MPI).
+Week 3: 4/11 - 4/15	  Parallelize the sequential program using different parallel framework (CUDA/GPU).

 Week 4: 4/18 - 4/22	  Optimize the parallel implementation, conduct experiments and analysis on different parallel frameworks and communication models